byrobingames/admob/README.md

 Download zip file on the right of the screen. ![download](http://www.byrobingames.com/stencyl/heyzap/download.png)<br />
 Go to : http://community.stencyl.com/index.php/topic,30432.0.html

-If you have already install a previous version (3.3.3 or lower) of admob, you will see two extension.
+If you have already install a previous version (3.3.3 or lower) of admob, you will see two extension in "Settings->Extensions".
 This is because of the renamed folder you just downloaded from GitHub.
 If this is your case, do the following:
 - Go to Settings->Extensions
 - Enable the Admob Extension thats not enabled (press green button "Enable")